AlexanderJCS/ExoSpotter/docs/exoplanet_struct.md

 int main()
 {
     // Create a lightcurve struct to input into the Exoplanet constructor.
-    // If you haven't already, see lightcurve_struct.md to understand how to
+    // If you haven't already, see parse_data.md to understand how to
-    // initalize that struct.
+    // parse data into a Lightcurve struct.
     ExoSpotter::Lightcurve planetData{ ... };

     ExoSpotter::Exoplanet myExoplanet{ planetData };